Imperial count palatine: Role

 In some cases where parties willingly submitted their petitions to them, the imperial count palatine possessed jurisdictional authority (comitiva) to settle the matter.
 Such cases included: the legitimizing children born out of wedlock; appointing guardians for minors; confirming that a minor had come of age; certifying adoptions; attesting documents such as wills; authorizing patents of nobility and coats of arms; conferring academic honors such as doctorates; appointing of notaries public and judges; and laureating poets.

 The procedure for receiving a doctorate from a count palatine was less onerous and, since it involved fewer people that needed paying, less expensive than receiving a doctorate from a university.
-Counts palatine generally required less years of study.
-The examination was simpler and the ceremony of conferral less solemn.
+A doctorate from a Counts Palatine also generally required fewer years of study, with the examination simpler and the ceremony of conferral less solemn.
 In Italy, Protestants and Jews preferred to receive their degrees from counts because counts did not require an oath of allegiance to the Catholic Church.

 While the emperor appointed imperial counts palatine for individual territories, from time to time the territorial princes themselves would bestow this honor with comitiva major (German Großes Palatinat), that is with the power to transact these enactments on their own initiative.

 The appointment as an imperial count palatine was a lucrative post, because the office bearer could levy fees for the execution of official acts.

 The imperial count palatine gradually lost its importance, and the office ended with the dissolution of the Holy Roman Empire in 1806.